 More than 1,100 centre-based service closures related to the impact of COVID-19 were recorded in the NQA ITS at the start of three consecutive weeks in March/April 2020.
-There were 291 such centre-based service closures at the start of October 2021 (see Figure 9).
+There were just under 400 centre-based service closures at the start of January 2022, with the majority of these being long day care services (see Figure 9).
 Up-to-date information is available via the service and temporary closure mapping tool on the ACECQA website.